 Ready to start trading?
 Try Options Oracle.
 Led by Chartered Market Technician AJ Monte, Options Oracle combines diagonal calendar spreads with technical analysis to set up powerful two-pronged swing trades.

-Real Life Trade Example: Diagonal Put Calendar Spreads in iShares Russell 2000 ETF (IWM)
+Real Life Diagonal Spread Example: Diagonal Put Calendar Spreads in iShares Russell 2000 ETF (IWM)

 Diagonal calendar spreads are one of the most popular trade structures used in AJ Monte’s Options Oracle.
-Here’s an example of a diagonal calendar spread trade that he put on this past January in the iShares Russell 2000 ETF (IWM).
+Here’s an example of a diagonal calendar spread trade that he put on in January of 2022 in the iShares Russell 2000 ETF (IWM).

 Source: Options Oracle